waweru-sdf/code-challenge-event-list-manager/README.md

-Event list manager
+#Event list manager
 A simple project created using javascript css and html created by Felix waweru
-Description
+#Description
 This is a project where the user is able to add a maximum of ten guests to the list and can remove any that they want to remove

-Features
+#Features
 Type name
 add Name
 remove name

-Installation Process
+#Installation Process

 Clone this repository using:

-git clone
+git clone git@github.com:waweru-sdf/code-challenge-event-list-manager.git

 Navigate to the project directory:

 cd code-challenge-event-list-manager